Department of Mechanical and Aerospace Engineering

 – demonstrate a critical knowledge of relevant recent literature in the field,including a sound understanding of the fundamental principles and the important phenomena, methodologies (experimental, computational, etc.) and conclusions;

 – demonstrate that the proposed research plan is feasible;

 b.
 Fail: the student has insufficient knowledge and preparation to proceed Further with their thesis research.

 A majority of examiners including the supervisor must agree on the verdict; i.e. the supervisor must be in agreement with the verdict.

 5. If the proposal examination is failed, it may be repeated once only.
 Repeating the examination will require submission of a new research proposal document.
 Failure of the second attempt at the proposal examination will result in withdrawal from the program.

 6. The comprehensive examination must be passed before the proposal can be examined.

-The comprehensive exam and proposal exam must be submitted and the proposal examination attempted before the end of the fourth semester of registration in the PhD program.
+The comprehensive exam and proposal exam must be submitted and the proposal examination attempted before the end of the fifth semester of registration in the PhD program.
 The comprehensive examination must be passed before the proposal exam may proceed.
 In the event of a delay caused by a second attempt at either the comprehensive examination or the proposal examination, both requirements must be completed by the end of the sixth semester of registration in the PhD program (24 months).